louisliuwei/pynq_x_filter/README.md

 ## Note

 Only PYNQ-Z2 is supported by now.
-Migration to other boards are welcomed.
+Migration to other boards is welcomed.